rudrajit1729/rudrajit1729.github.io/_pages/repositories.md

 - Trust and Alignment in Human-AI Interaction
 - AI Governance for SE
 - Cognitive Impacts of AI in SE
-- Effects of Human-AI Teaming in Software Development
+- Human-AI Teaming in Software Development
 - Inclusive UX: Cognitive & Socio-economic aware HCI

 If you are interested in research along these lines, send me an email at *choudhru[at]oregonstate[dot]edu*